Cuisine of Valladolid: Special dishes

 Pitcher of wine lemonade at Easter.

 It is common during Holy Week to consume special food that is part of the Easter food (mainly desserts).

 On 8 September in Valladolid during the celebration of the Virgen de San Lorenzo, sweets, pastas, pastries and other desserts are usually served, one highlight being the tarta de San Lorenzo (pie of Saint Laurence).

 On Halloween and All Saints' Day it is typical to consume products known as Hueso de santo (saint's bones) and buñuelos (similar to fritters).

-At Christmas, the Gastronomy of Christmas is abundant and diverse, with many sweet dishes, such as turrón, the polvorones of Tordesillas, date palm, marzipan, and dragées, and also many savory dishes such as suckling pig, chicken, turkey, capon, lamb and mutton, bream, and prawns (in addition to other seafood).
+At Christmas, the Gastronomy of Christmas includes many sweet dishes, such as turrón, the polvorones of Tordesillas, date palm, marzipan, and dragées, and also many savory dishes such as suckling pig, chicken, turkey, capon, lamb and mutton, bream, and prawns (in addition to other seafood).

 On 31 December (New Year's Eve) it is a tradition to eat twelve grapes to the rhythm of the first twelve bells of the New Year.
 In the early morning of 1 January, "chocolate with churros" is often eaten, either at home with families or in a chocolatier, coffeehouse, or bar.

 On 6 January (Day of the Three Kings) it is usual to eat the traditional roscón de reyes (king cake).

 "Pasta of the penitent", one of the food that is part of the Easter food.

 "Puff pastry of San Lorenzo".
 During the celebration of the Virgen de San Lorenzo, pastas, pastries and other desserts are usually served.

 Hueso de santo (saint's bones) and buñuelos (similar to fritters) are very typical of Halloween and All Saints' Day.

 Polvorones of Tordesillas are one of the many typical products of the Gastronomy of Christmas.